The mestiza muse

 Humectants are chemical molecules that can absorb water.
 Some examples are glycerin, propylene glycol, urea, sorbitol, and other polyhydric alcohols.
 Starch-based molecules, e.g., glucose and lactose, can also absorb moisture.

-However, if they are used in large amounts or under low humidity conditions (dry weather), they may act in a slightly different way.
+Humectants are excellent moisturizing agents added to a formulation to keep hair hydrated.
+However, if they are used in large amounts or under low humidity conditions (dry weather), they may act slightly differently.

 They can absorb water molecules from the hair cortex and flush them out, resulting in less water content for hair.
+In simple terms, glycerin will absorb water molecules from wherever it will find it easily and in excess.

 When there are more water molecules in the atmosphere, glycerin will absorb them and transport them to the hair, resulting in increased hydration.